-The Assessment Outcomes are available to view in the RHS qualification specification.
+The Assessment Outcomes and other detailed course information is available to view in the RHS qualification specification.
 It is very important to read through the qualification specification as this details what the course will cover and what information and skills you need to learn to pass the exams.
 It will also help you decide if this course is right for you.